 It’s common knowledge you need links pointing to your blog for search engines to start taking notice of you.
 Inbound links help to bump your blog posts up the search engine results pages (SERPs) so more people find you when they makes searches.
 But not all links are equal… there are natural links and unnatural links.

-Today I’m focussing on unnatural links, which can land you in hot water.
+Today I’m focussing on unnatural links, which can land you in hot water if you’re not careful.
 They can have the opposite effect of helping your posts to rank and can get you a Bing or Google penalty, which drops your blog out of the results completely.

 Before I delve into this, let’s take a look at links and what they do.